 reasonable to include the ability to call tailor-made routines

 prior to sending OFX files to Money.
-At this time, I was only concerned
+At that time, I was only concerned

 about Discover, but felt that the "fix" shouldn't be hard-coded into